 Manoj just got off the phone with a friend who already lives in Canada and who was sharing his experience as a renter.
 Sensing the end of the call Shalini asked, “So how do they like renting?”
 Manoj casually replied, “Well, they’ve had a good experience.
-Their landlord is nice and if they have any questions about their legal rights, there is a handy hotline number they can call for free advice and feel at ease.”
+Their landlord is nice and if they have any questions about their legal rights, there is a handy hotline number they can call for free advice.”

-Each province has Landlord and Tenant legislation and the rules and regulations vary by province.
-For example, in Ontario, Canada’s largest province, there is legislation called the Residential Tenancies Act that came into effect January 1st, 2007.
-This legislation is much more favourable to tenants than it is in Alberta.
-Much of this has to do with the fact that Toronto, Ontario’s and Canada’s most populous city, has had a very low vacancy rate and the government created legislation to protect tenants.
-In Alberta by comparison, the vacancy level was never so low that similar legislation was necessary.
-The vacancy rates for the 6 largest Canadian cities are all currently under 2 per cent.
+Ontario’s legislation is more favourable to tenants than it is in Alberta.
+Much of this has to do with the fact that Toronto, Canada’s largest city, has had a very low vacancy rate.
+So the provincial government created legislation to protect tenants.
+But in comparison, the vacancy level was never so low that similar legislation was necessary.
+The vacancy rates for the six largest Canadian cities are all currently under 2 per cent.

 To learn more about different types of housing and how to search for rentals in Canada, join our webinar.

 The Landlord and Tenant Board (Ontario) was created to provide information about the Residential Tenancies Act in Ontario and to resolve disputes between landlords and tenants.
-In this way, the tenant has a say and can be heard which is a tremendous help.
-The site is a wonderful source of free and accurate information.
+In this way, the tenant has a say and can be heard.
+And this is an important benefit to renters.
+The site provides free and accurate information for renters.